 When it comes to buying consumer electronics—perhaps especially Apple products—from a security perspective it’s best to buy the newest model, rather than an older model that’s on sale.
 For any Apple product, it’s safest to buy it shortly after a new model is released; this will help maximize the amount of time you’ll be able to get security updates for it (however long that might be).

 As soon as you get a new product, check for updates and install them right away.
 Then check for updates manually on a regular basis; Apple sometimes waits several weeks before notifying customers when a critical security update becomes available.

 When it comes to computers and Android phones, antivirus software can help identify malware and maliciously crafted files that may try to exploit known vulnerabilities.
 As for iPhones and iPads, Apple removed all iOS antivirus apps from the App Store in 2015.
 However, Intego’s antivirus software for macOS can scan for malware on an attached iPhone, iPad, or iPod touch.
 Intego also offers antivirus software for Windows.
 There has never been any antivirus software for watchOS; Apple bans it from the App Store, the same as for iOS and iPadOS.

 How can I learn more?

 In previous articles, we’ve discussed Apple’s planned obsolescence in the context of its new-for-2022 operating systems including watchOS, and about Apple’s poor patching policies with regard to macOS and iOS updates.

-We discussed the end-of-sale of the refurbished Apple Watch Series 3 on the latest Intego Mac Podcast, episode 283.
+We discussed the end-of-sale of the refurbished Apple Watch Series 3 on episode 283 of the Intego Mac Podcast.